piotrostr/nunjucks-queue-benchmark/README.md

   to benefit from the parallelism
 - run profiling in staging to ensure performance improvement holds for the production workload
+- the `renderString` calls that render larger precompiled templates have to be distributed, while the 'smaller' calls that render a configuration curly brace should remain to run on a single thread

 ## Usage